Ways freelancers can diversify their income

 How to diversify your income when your industry shuts down

-Here are a few of her pivots:
+Here were a few of her pivots:

 How to diversify your income while sticking to your niche